vbgr/ids/README.md

 ```

 The speed of IDs generation depends on the value of the parameter $e$ the
 smaller it is the faster IDs generation happens.
-According to the result on a
+According to the result for
-not so high values it takes same time as UUID4 generation, on the high values
+moderately small values of $e$ it takes same time as UUID4 generation, on the
-it takes 3 times more time to generate an ID.
+high values it takes 3 times more time to generate an ID.

 ## References